TannerDewit/Java-Solutions/README.md

 # Java-Solutions
-Problems from Kattis solved using java code.Each file consists of a summary of the problem description followed by the link to the problem on kattis
+Problems from Kattis solved using java code.Each file consists of the problem name, a link to the problem, a summary of the problem, and the java code used to solve it.